surecart/surecart-wp-plugin/readme.txt

 The plugin connects to the platform in real-time taking all the load away from your website and onto our platform that was built and optimized for Ecommerce.

 This way you get everything you want with none of the stuff you don’t want.
 SureCart will not slow down your website, it won’t bloat your database, it’s less likely to have plugin conflicts, and it’s made to work with your caching setup.
-But the real benefit here is you get assurance and peace of mind because you don’t have to worry as much about security, storage, or backups.
+But the real benefit here is you get assurance and peace of mind because you don’t have to worry about security, storage, or backups.

 ## Who Is SureCart For? ##
 Currently SureCart is ideally suited for selling non-physical goods.
 This would be selling online courses, memberships, subscriptions, selling services, selling event tickets, accepting donations, selling digital downloads, etc. These are no non-physical goods.

 However you can still sell physical products with SureCart and we have merchants selling physical goods currently, but we have yet to launch some essential features for selling physical goods.
 These are inventory control, shipping calculations, and country buying restrictions.
 These are planned by the end of the year.

+## Now let me tell you what SureCart can do, then why you could consider using it. ##

 ## SureCart Features ##
 These are just some of the features that make SureCart the perfect ecommerce platform for everyone.